 With the help of the Pakistan government, we planned to strike here: Confession of a terrorist

-New Delhi, Sep 05: We were trained for a week at Kacherban in Pakistan for a week to cross the border from Rawalpindi.
+New Delhi, Sep 05: We were trained at Kacherban in Pakistan for a week to cross the border from Rawalpindi.
 I have come from Pakistan, Rawalpindi, Jalebi Chowk.
-I work for the Lashkar-e-Tayiba said one of the two Pakistani terrorists who was nabbed by the Indian Army while trying to infiltrate.
+I work for the Lashkar-e-Tayiba, said one of the two Pakistani terrorists who was nabbed by the Indian Army while trying to infiltrate.

 The two terrorists confessed that they were working together for four years and had made a plan to cross the border.
 We infiltrated into Jammu and Kashmir, with the help of the Pakistan government.
 Our plan was to carry out an attack in J&K, they further said.